microsoft/Kusto-Query-Language/doc/hassuffix-cs-operator.md

 ---
-title: The case-sensitive hassuffix_cs string operator - Azure Data Explorer
+title:  The case-sensitive hassuffix_cs string operator
 description: Learn how to use the hassuffix_cs operator to filter data with a case-sensitive suffix string. ms.reviewer: alexans ms.topic: reference